gombru/gombru.github.io/_posts/2018-08-02-InstaBarcelona.markdown

 	</div>
 </div>

 Img2NeighCtx is a GoogleNet based CNN that **learns to infer Neighbourhood Similarities from images**.
-The last classification layer is replaced by a fully connected layer with 82 outputs, which is the dimensionality of the Neighborhood Space, and uses a ranking loss to learn to embed images with similar captions Neighborhood Contexts nearby. **Read the paper for more details**
+The last classification layer is replaced by a fully connected layer with 82 outputs, which is the dimensionality of the Neighborhood Space, and uses a ranking loss to learn to embed images with similar captions Neighborhood Contexts nearby. **Read the paper for more details!**

 ### Images associated to districts
 Once Img2NeighCtx has been trained to embed images in the Neighborhood Space, it can be used in a straightforward manner in an image by neighbourhood retrieval task.
 The CNN has learned from the images and the associated captions to extract visual features useful to relate images to the different neighborhoods.
 Using as a query a neighborhood represented as a one hot vector in the Neighborhood Space, we can infer the kind of images that Instagram users writing in English, Spanish or Catalan relate to that neighborhood.